GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Abstract

+Researchers have pursued neurosymbolic artificial intelligence (AI) applications for nearly three decades.
+A marriage of the neural and symbolic components can lead to rapid advancements in AI.
+Yet, the field has not realized this promise since most neurosymbolic AI frameworks fail to scale.
+In addition, the implicit representations and approximate reasoning of purely neural approaches limit interpretability and trust.
+Knowledge graphs (KGs), a gold-standard representation of explicit semantic knowledge, can address the symbolic side of the problem.
+However, automatically deriving reliable KGs from text corpora remains an open problem.
+We address the above challenges by introducing \ours, a tiny graphical encoder-only model that distills high-quality KGs from unstructured text corpora and its own internal representations.
+Together, \ours and its equivalent KG form a modular neurosymbolic stack: neural learning of abstractions; symbolic KGs for verifiable reasoning. \ours + KG is the first efficient and scalable neurosymbolic model to achieve state-of-the-art benchmark accuracy along with superior symbolic representations relative to baselines.
 More concretely, we target \emph{reliable} domain-specific KGs that are both (1) factual (with provenance) and (2) valid (ontology-consistent relations with domain-appropriate semantics).
 When an off-the-shelf large language model (LLM), e.g., Qwen3-32B, generates domain-specific KGs, it falls short on the reliability front due to prompt sensitivity, shallow domain expertise, and hallucinated relations.
 Thus, practitioners should avoid employing LLM-generated KGs in high-stakes domains, e.g., medicine, law, business, education, etc. On text obtained from PubMed papers related to diabetes, our KG extraction pipeline with a small 80M-parameter \ours yields a KG with a 69.8\% FActScore; a 32B-parameter baseline LLM yields a KG that achieves only a 40.2\% FActScore.
-The \ours-extracted KG also achieves a significantly higher ValidityScore of 68.8\%, compared to an LLM-generated baseline (43.0\%), demonstrating its ability to preserve ontology alignment.
+The \ours-extracted KG also achieves a significantly higher ValidityScore of 68.7\%, compared to an LLM-generated baseline (43.0\%), demonstrating its ability to preserve ontology alignment.
+KG cleaning further improves factuality, with \ours reaching 76.9\% FActScore, compared to 55.6\% for the LLM baseline. \ours can then treat the augmented KG as the seed KG and refine it further.
 Finally, human experts can edit and audit the extracted KGs, further increasing their reliability.
-This is nearly impossible with purely-neural representations.
+This is nearly impossible with purely neural representations.
 Hence, \ours enables efficient, scalable, transparent (interpretable and explainable), attributable (with provenance), accountable (with governance), editable, auditable, and continually improvable state-of-the-art neurosymbolic AI.
+The code is available at \href{https://github.com/jha-lab/graphmert_umls}{https://github.com/jha-lab/graphmert\_umls}.

 \textit{Index Terms}: Hallucinations, interpretability, knowledge graphs, language models, neurosymbolic methods, retrieval-augmented generation.